wooni005/exitwp-for-hugo/README.rst

 Exitwp for Hugo
 ######

-Exitwp is tool for making migration from one or more wordpress blogs to the `jekyll blog engine <https://github.com/mojombo/jekyll/>`_ as easy as possible.
+Exitwp is tool for making migration from one or more wordpress blogs to the `hugo blog engine <https://gohugo.io/>`_ as easy as possible.

 By default it will try to convert as much information as possible from wordpress but can also be told to filter the amount of data it converts.

-The latest version of these docs should always be available at https://github.com/thomasf/exitwp
+The latest version of these docs should always be available at https://github.com/wooni005/exitwp-for-hugo

 Getting started
 ===============
- * `Download <https://github.com/thomasf/exitwp/zipball/master>`_ or clone using ``git clone https://github.com/thomasf/exitwp.git``
+ * `Download <https://github.com/wooni005/exitwp-for-hugo/zipball/master>`_ or clone using ``git clone https://github.com/wooni005/exitwp-for-hugo.git``
  * Export one or more wordpress blogs using the wordpress exporter under tools/export in wordpress admin.
  * Put all wordpress xml files in the ``wordpress-xml`` directory
  * Special note for Wordpress 3.1, you need to add a missing namespace in rss tag : ``xmlns:atom="http://www.w3.org/2005/Atom"``
  * Run xmllint on your export file and fix errors if there are.
- * Run the converter by typing ``python exitwp.py`` in the console from the directory of the unzipped archive
+ * Run the converter by typing ``./exitwp.py`` in the console from the directory of the unzipped archive
  * You should now have all the blogs converted into separate directories under the ``build`` directory

 Runtime dependencies